nyannkov/Psgino/MML.md

 #### &gt;(GT)

-Raises the octave specified by the O command.
+Raises the octave set by the O command.

 **Example:**
 ```